Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (III) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-(Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lend or invest in other
+entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lend or invest

-persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries)
+in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate

-with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly
+Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or

-lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party
+indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the

-(Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate

 (VI) The Company does not have any transaction which is not recorded in the books of accounts that has been